aimms/documentation/webui/resources-subfolder.rst

 *<.aimms Root folder> > MainProject > WebUI > resources*.

-This folder will be loaded each time the WebUI will start, or at every reload (F5) of your WebUI browser page.
+This folder is loaded each time the WebUI starts up or at every reload (F5) of your WebUI browser page.

 .. image:: images/folderstructureresources.png
     :align: center